Strategic Planning Process (SPP)

 4. KPIs and Targets

-A Key Perfomance Indicator (KPI) is something that can be counted and compared.
+A Key Performance Indicator (KPI) is something that can be counted and compared.
 It provides evidence of the degree to which an objective is being attained over a specified time.
 In short, it’s the measure of how well you’re achieving your objectives allowing you to chart your success.

 Activities that come as a result of a strategic planning process usually take two forms – remedial activity or actions (things that fix a problem) and strategic projects (to promote change).
-Identifying both will enably you to drive your strategy forward.
+Identifying both will enable you to drive your strategy forward.

 Once all of your hard work has been signed off and agreed by all stakeholders, the strategy needs to be communicated.
-Communication has to well thought through and structured to ensure it reaches the right people at the right time.
+Communication has to be well thought through and structured to ensure it reaches the right people at the right time.

 7. Automation (roll-out)

 If you are serious about implementing your strategy, then you need to build your vision, purpose, priorities, objectives, KPIs, targets and projects into a software system.
 Do not be fooled into thinking this can be achieved with spreadsheets and presentations.
 If that is what you intend to do, then you need a strategic objective called ‘Improve our Strategic Process!”

 Strategic Planning Professional

 Become Certified in the Strategic Planning Process (SPP) by attending one of our strategy workshops.
 Work with your team at your location and with your strategy.
 Our facilitator will take you through the full Strategic Planning Process.